wso2-incubator/iot-server-appliances/EU_Con_Hackathon/FireAlarm/Readme.md

 ```

 The IP can be left to *localhost(0.0.0.0)* if ActiveMQ is running on the same machine as the JAX-RS service.
 If not the IP of the machine has to be set.
 Accordingly this has to be updated in the **devicecloud-config.xml** configuration file.

+Read the 'Readme' inside the "BAM ToolBox" folder for details on deploying it into **WSO2 BAM**

 ***********